As stated elsewhere on this website, The Navigation System is pretty useless.

 Photographs below show my iPhone attached to device.
 This is not an ideal solution, but, as the case were technology has bypassed an original design, a compromise.

 The good news is that the ball allows significant adjustability so the phone can be positioned in an easy to read position without blocking any of the HVAC vents.
-Although the first picture does not show it, the phone can move up and be positioned vertically so the gearshift lever is unencumbered.
+Note the second picture shows the phone can be positioned horizontally so the gearshift lever is unencumbered.

 The great news is that unit is very easy to remove from the CD slot.